"Labor burden" and "overhead expense" are financial concepts that business owners need to know when estimating the costs associated with their...

 Food and beverage offerings

 Talk to the professionals you trust to determine the costs to include in labor burden.
 Also, use an experienced person to calculate the labor burden for every employee – top to bottom in your firm.

 Profit, plain and simple.

 Without knowing the labor burden for each billable employee (really, every employee), profit will be elusive.
-It is like throwing dart blindfolded after 5 pitchers of brew.
+It’s like throwing a dart blindfolded after five pitchers of brew.

 Draw on your experience.
 The most exceptional managers can follow this path to consistent profit.

 So, if employee bill rates are good enough, what is the impact?
 It all starts with the proposals sent to clients and prospects using the employee bill rates.

 Are you charging more than needed – overstated labor burden – to achieve your profit margin?
 Are you sucking profit margin – understated labor burden?

 Bottom Line: Invest at least annually in labor burden calculations.